Center Funded Research

 Farzin Lotfi-Jam, Department of Architecture

+Digital twins are virtual replicas of physical urban environments that incorporate real-time data for dynamic simulations.
+This technology has become increasingly important for city planners, policymakers, and smart technology companies for urban management, development, and future planning.
 The project surveyed 60 digital twin implementations worldwide and conducted a detailed analysis of nearly 30, including cities like Amaravati, Johannesburg, and Singapore.
-The survey assessed platform capabilities, data collection practices, and the impact of these models on urban decision-making.
+It assessed platform capabilities, data collection practices, and the impact of these models on urban decision-making.
+The research has been shared through a public exhibition on the history of urban simulations and a workshop presentation in Singapore.
+An open-source dataset encapsulating these findings is also in preparation.

 Urban Water Sources and the Depiction of Ecological Collapse